Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Getting to and Around Hualien

-To visit Taroko Gorge, you can get off at Xincheng Station (also called Taroko Station), a small town that is closest to Taroko Gorge but has few services.
+To visit Taroko Gorge (when open), you can get off at Xincheng Station (also called Taroko Station), a small town that is closest to Taroko Gorge but has few services.
 There are far more amenities and hotels in Hualien City (Hualien Station), but it’s also further away from Taroko Gorge.

 To get to Taroko Gorge, you can rent a scooter at Xincheng station (7 minutes to Taroko entrance gate) or at Hualien Station (40 minutes).
 An IDP is needed for the rental.
-Alternatively, you can take the local bus (slow and infrequent), hire a driver for the day or join this highly recommended Taroko Gorge day tour.
+Alternatively, you can take the local bus (none are running until Taroko reopens), hire a driver for the day or join this highly recommended Taroko Gorge day tour (not running until Taroko reopens).

 Going south of Hualien City towards Taitung, you’ll need to hire a car in Hualien for coastal Highway 11.
 If you take Highway 9, you can travel between towns on the train.
 You’ll miss some of the sights in between as a result, but you can hire a scooter or bicycle at individual towns to explore each area.